CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 72.1.sec={_Providers} shall establish and document a {_post-market_monitoring_system} in a manner that is proportionate to the nature of the AI technologies and the {_risks} of the high-{_risk} {_AI_system}.

-72.2.sec=The {_post-market_monitoring_system} shall actively and systematically collect, document and analyse relevant data which may be provided by {_deployers} or which may be collected through other sources on the performance of high-{_risk} {_AI_systems} throughout their lifetime, and which allow the {_provider} to evaluate the continuous compliance of {_AI_systems} with the requirements set out in Chapter III, Section {Chapter.III.Section.2.Xnum}.
+72.2.sec=The {_post-market_monitoring_system} shall actively and systematically collect, document and analyse relevant data which may be provided by {_deployers} or which may be collected through other sources on the performance of high-{_risk} {_AI_systems} throughout their lifetime, and which allow the {_provider} to evaluate the continuous compliance of {_AI_systems} with the requirements set out in {Chapter.III.Section.2.Xref}.
 Where relevant, post-market monitoring shall include an analysis of the interaction with other {_AI_systems}.
 This obligation shall not cover {_sensitive_operational_data} of {_deployers} which are law-enforcement authorities.

 72.3.sec=The {_post-market_monitoring_system} shall be based on a post-market monitoring plan.
 The post-market monitoring plan shall be part of the technical documentation referred to in Annex {Annex.IV.Xnum}.
 The Commission shall adopt an implementing act laying down detailed provisions establishing a template for the post-market monitoring plan and the list of elements to be included in the plan by 2 February 2026.
 That implementing act shall be adopted in accordance with the examination procedure referred to in Article {Article.98.Xnum}(2).